 Ping (Packet Internet Groper) is a command which tests the connection between two network nodes by sending packets to a host and then reporting the time it takes to get a response.
-The nodes can be in a Local Area Network, Wide Area Network or anywhere on the internet.
-And you can ping an IP Address or Domain Name.
+The nodes can be in a local area network, wide area network or anywhere on the Internet, and you can ping an IP address or a domain name.

-Enter the word ping, followed by a space, then the domain name/IP address (then hit enter to see your ping output).
+Step 2.
+Enter the word ping, followed by a space, then the domain name/IP address (then hit Enter to check your ping output).

 If it displays a series of replies, the network connection is working, and the time shows you how fast the connection is.
 If you see a "timed out" error instead of a reply, then there is a breakdown somewhere between your computer and the domain/IP.